'Good Morning America' kicks off 1st 'GMA' 5K

-"Good Morning America" is launching its first-ever 5K fun run, a chance for "GMA" viewers to run, walk and move together across the country.
+"Good Morning America" kicked off its first-ever 5K fun run on Wednesday, a chance for "GMA" viewers to run, walk and move together across the country.

-Ahead of the 5K, "GMA" is getting America moving together with the "GMA" Moves club, a virtual community for "GMA" viewers who like to run, walk and embrace movement as part of a healthy lifestyle.
+In the weeks leading up to the 5K, "GMA" got America moving together with the "GMA" Moves club, a virtual community for "GMA" viewers who like to run, walk and embrace movement as part of a healthy lifestyle.

 Research shows that staying active at any age can help add years to your life.

-Read below for more details on how to get active with "GMA."
+Read below for more details on how to continue to stay active with "GMA."

 Join our "GMA" Moves club on the Strava app.